USS Thresher (SSN-593): Search and recovery

 Mizar sailed on 25 June to begin the deep search and found the wreck within two days.
 The shattered remains of Threshers hull were on the sea floor, about 8400 ft below the surface, in five major sections.
 Most of the debris had spread over an area of about 134000 m2.
 Major sections of Thresher, including the sail, sonar dome, bow section, engineering spaces section, operations spaces section, and the stern planes were found.
-By July 22, most of the lost submarine had been photographed.
+By 22 July, most of the lost submarine had been photographed.
 In early August, the entire task force returned to the area with the submersible.
 Its first two dives were unsuccessful, but on the third dive, the UTE enabled placement of Trieste II on the wreck, at first not seeing wreckage because the bathyscaphe was sitting upon it.

 Trieste II was commanded by Lieutenant John B. Mooney Jr., with co-pilot Lieutenant John H. Howland and Captain Frank Andrews, in an operation that recovered parts of the wreckage in September 1964.

 On 9 July 2021, the United States Navy declassified the narrative of the submarine Seawolf during the search for Thresher.
 Seawolf detected acoustic signals at 23.5 kHz and 3.5 kHz as well as metal banging noises which were interpreted at the time as originating from Thresher.
 However, after the commander of Task Group 89.7 ordered that echo ranging and fathometers be secured so as to not interfere with the search, no further acoustic signals were detected by Seawolf other than those originating from other searching ships and the submarine Sea Owl.
 Ultimately, the Court of Inquiry determined:

 That while operating as a unit of the search force, the U.S.S.
 Seawolf (SSN575) recorded possible electronic emissions and underwater noises.
 None of the signals which SEAWOLF received equated with anything that could have been originated by human beings.

 Cause

-Deep-sea photography, recovered artifacts, and an evaluation of Thresher's design and operational history permitted a court of inquiry to conclude that the submarine had probably suffered the failure of a salt-water piping system joint that relied heavily on silver brazing instead of welding.
+Deep-sea photography, recovered artifacts, and an evaluation of Thresher's design and operational history permitted a court of inquiry to conclude that the submarine had probably suffered the failure of a salt-water piping system joint that relied heavily on silver brazing instead of welding, causing a leak.
 Earlier tests using ultrasound equipment found potential problems with about 14% of the tested brazed joints, most of which were determined not to pose a risk significant enough to require repair.
 But on 30 November 1960, nearly three years prior to the accident, suffered such a silver-braze joint failure near test depth while on an exercise, flooding the engine room with an estimated 18 tons of water in the 3 minutes it took to surface under power and with blown tanks.
 This incident was followed months later by more silver-braze failures aboard the ballistic missile submarine during trials.
 High-pressure water spraying from a broken pipe joint may have shorted out one of the many electrical panels, causing a shutdown ("scram") of the reactor, which in turn caused loss of propulsion.